asare847/fashi/README.md

 Shopping Cart Package
-I originally used the Crinsane/LaravelShoppingcart package but it is slow to update to the latest versions of Laravel.
-I now use hardevine/LaravelShoppingcart which is a forked version that updates quicker.
+ I  use hardevine/LaravelShoppingcart which is a forked version that updates quicker.

 Windows Users - money_format() issue
 The money_format function does not work in Windows.
 Take a look at this thread.
 As an alternative, just use the number_format function instead.